Kelseyville is rich in history and beauty. Let’s celebrate each other.

 In 1854, new settlers, moving westward, came into this valley.
 The new settlers were mainly farmers, but there were also merchants, blacksmiths, teachers, and pastors.
 These families came from areas such as Massachusetts, New York, Tennessee, Kentucky, and Missouri.
 They blended to make up the tapestry of this evolving town.
 They were the new faces of this community and created an honorable town.

 Kelseyville is a diverse, rural town of different ethnicities.
 Throughout the last century, It has thrived because of its residents, who have worked diligently to make it a respected and inclusive town.
+The leaders of this town have worked tirelessly to build the brand of Kelseyville.
+The Kelseyville community is open to anyone who wishes to have a seat at the table.
+It works hard to make Lake County a better place for everyone.

 There is great pride in the town of Kelseyville.
-The Kelseyville Business Association presents five significant festivals each year: Bacon Fest; Dia de la Independencia, honoring the Kelseyville Hispanic families; the Kelseyville Pear Festival, honoring the agricultural heritage of Kelseyville; the Farm to Fork Dinner on Main Street, celebrating the food of Lake County; and Christmas in the Country, celebrating the joy of the season with the Light Parade.
+The Kelseyville Business Association presents five significant festivals each year: Bacon Fest on Father's Day; Dia de la Independencia, honoring the Kelseyville Hispanic families; the Kelseyville Pear Festival, honoring the agricultural heritage of Kelseyville; the Farm to Fork Dinner on Main Street, celebrating the food of Lake County; and Christmas in the Country, celebrating the joy of the season with the Light Parade.
+Additionally, we host lively street dances on Main Street throughout the summer.
+Kelseyville draws tens of thousands of visitors all year.